There exists a place where all of your dreams come true (and yes, you have to hike 700 miles of Pacific Crest Trail desert to get there).

 What a way to start the Sierra.

-Will the Sierra bring all the fortune, water, and happy times promise to hikers by the tales of hikers pass?
+Will the Sierra bring all the fortune, water, and happy times promised to hikers by the tales of hikers pass?
 Would my sickness pass or was I in for weeks of horrible altitude sickness?
 It would seem that bear territory may offer up obstacles comparable to the grind that was the desert.

 Fun times are ahead.